CCJ Scholarships & Fellowships

-Media Changemaker Scholars earn 4-year scholarships, up to full tuition.
+Media Changemaker Scholars earn four-year scholarships, up to full tuition.

 To illustrate our commitment to attracting the best young minds, CCJ offers dedicated scholarships for students interested in journalism or media studies.
-Our Media Changemaker Scholars receive four-year scholarships to Mercer—up to and including full-tuition, a value of over $135,000.
+Our Media Changemaker Scholars receive four-year scholarships to Mercer—up to and including full-tuition.

 John M. Couric Media Fellowships

-CCJ places incoming John M. Couric Media Fellows in paying media jobs each of their three summers at Mercer.
+CCJ places incoming John M. Couric Media Fellows in paying media jobs during the summer.

-At the invite-only competition, CCJ also selects incoming John M. Couric Media Fellowships.
+At the Changemakers competition, CCJ also selects incoming John M. Couric Media Fellowships.
 These fellowships provide paying summer jobs at leading media organizations throughout the country, funded by the John S. and James L. Knight Foundation.
-Entering students compete for fellowships guaranteeing relevant media jobs for each of their three summers while enrolled at Mercer.
-CCJ lines up the fellowships; Couric Fellows do the work, get paid and graduate with a portfolio to rival any in the country.
+Entering students compete for fellowships guaranteeing paid summer jobs in relevant media organizations.
+CCJ lines up the fellowships; Couric Fellows do the work, get paid and graduate with a portfolio to rival any student in the country.

-The fellowship is named after John Martin Couric, a 1941 Mercer journalism graduate who was an editor at the United Press wire service, a political reporter for the Atlanta Constitution and a public relations professional whose clients included the National Association of Broadcasters, the American Health Care Association and the Food and Drug Administration.
-He was also father to Katie Couric, the Yahoo!
-Global News anchor and former co-anchor of NBC's Today show and anchor of the CBS Evening News.
+The fellowship is named after John Martin Couric, a 1941 Mercer journalism graduate who was an editor at the United Press wire service, a political reporter for the Atlanta Constitution and a public relations professional.

 Media Changemaker Prize